ScriptFUSION/Porter/docs/Quickstart Symfony.md

 Porter Quick Start Guide for Symfony
 ====================================

 This quick start guide will walk through integrating Porter into a new Symfony project from scratch and assumes we already have a PHP 8.1 environment set up with Composer.
 This guide is based on a real-world use-case, used in production on [Steam 250][].
-If we want to integrate Porter into an existing Symfony project, simply skip the Composer steps.
-If you encounter any other errors or get stuck, don't hesitate to file an issue.
+If you want to integrate Porter into an existing Symfony project, skip all steps except modifying `services.yaml`.

+This steps in this guide are automatically verified by a nightly [CI build][] to ensure their correctness.
+However, if you encounter any errors or get stuck, don't hesitate to file an issue.

 Let's start by creating a new Symfony 5 project in an empty directory using the following command.
 Ensure the current working directory is set to the empty project directory.